nikolalsvk/ordinare/CONTRIBUTING.md

 ### 5. Make a Pull Request

-At this point, you should switch back to your master branch and make sure it's up to date with ordinare's master branch:
+You should switch back to your master branch and make sure it's up to date with ordinare's master branch:

 ```sh